Jesperi Kotkaniemi: Carolina Hurricanes

 On 28 August 2021, Kotkaniemi signed a one-year, $6.1 million offer sheet with the Carolina Hurricanes.
 Seven days later, the Canadiens decided not to match the offer sheet, sending Kotkaniemi to Carolina with Montreal receiving their first and third-round picks in the 2022 NHL Entry Draft as compensation.
 Kotkaniemi was the first NHL player to be successfully acquired via offer sheet since Dustin Penner in 2007.
 The Kotkaniemi affair drew parallels to an offer sheet the Canadiens offered Hurricanes forward Sebastian Aho two years prior.
-Kotkaniemi's contract with the Hurricanes included a $20 signing bonus, a reference to the number Aho wears with Carolina, and statements issued by Hurricanes management poked fun at the Canadiens by being verbatim of statements issues by Montreal management after offer sheeting Aho.
+Kotkaniemi's contract with the Hurricanes included a $20 signing bonus, a reference to the number Aho wears with Carolina, and statements issued by Hurricanes management poked fun at the Canadiens by being verbatim of statements issued by Montreal management after offer sheeting Aho.

-On March 21, 2022, the Hurricanes and Kotkaniemi agreed to an eight-year, $38.5 million dollar extension, worth an annual value of $4.82 million.
-Kotkaniemi and Carolina had be rumored to be inking a lengthy contract worth less than his offer sheet agreement since the initial deal was signed.
+On March 21, 2022, the Hurricanes and Kotkaniemi agreed to an eight-year, $38.5 million extension, worth an annual value of $4.82 million.
+Kotkaniemi and Carolina had been rumored to be inking a lengthy contract worth less than his offer sheet agreement since the initial deal was signed.